Blog- page 1

 I finished with: The only way to integrate successfully is to be just & honest but wary.
 Do not put up with anything your neighbours wouldn't put up with from you, even if it doesn't really bother you.
 Show you merit respect & the friendships will come in time.
 He looked at me with disgust at my cynicism & didn’t complain of late night noise or the Trasto’s kids (the eldest of whom is officially the Trasto today, his father having weakened into wine-sodden old age) playing ball against his door.
 Instead, he introduced himself & gave imported sweets to the children.

 There were other outsiders living in the villages of these mountains, some English, many from Madrid who made a small foreign community similar in good & bad to a family.
 I introduced my father to some of them & he would knock at their doors before leaving on one of his frequent trips to London to ask if they wanted him to bring something back for them.
 To which they answered almost invariably with: Tea, some good English tea.
 This lead my father to the logical but incorrect conclusion (being new & not speaking the language, he didn’t distinguish between the cosmopolitan Madrileño & the backward local) that despite tea being unavailable it was what the people who lived here wanted (the still more logical truth was that it was unavailable because they neither wanted it nor knew of its existence).
-Back from one of these trips he knocked on the Trasto’s door & with a proud smile offered a bag of loose tea to the Trasto’s wife; brought all the way from the shop on Drury Lane with its inimitable aroma, collected & blended by housing centuries of tea.
+Back from one of these trips he knocked on the Trasto’s door & with a proud smile offered a bag of loose tea to the Trasto’s wife; brought all the way from the shop on Drury Lane with its inimitable aroma, collected & blended by housing centuries of tea in wooden barrels.

 Not long after, when they coincided outside their right-angled doors, the Trasto courteously invited him in for tea.
 His wife prepared it by packing it into the Espresso coffee pot & served it to him thick & black in a demi-tasse, then sat opposite to watch him drink it, undoubtedly now finally convinced these foreigners are truly nuts.